 - Bloom time: n/a

-- Growth rate/ease: fast growing, easy to grow, spreads vigorously
+- Growth rate/ease: fast growing, very easy to grow

-- Native habitat/range: Common in marshes, wet meadows, streamsides, pond margins, low spots in riparian woodlands, coastal dunes, brackish upper reaches of salt marshes and road ditches up to 1300 meters in much of western North America from British Columbia to California.
+- Native habitat/range: common in marshes, wet meadows, stream sides, pond margins, low spots in riparian woodlands, coastal dunes, brackish upper reaches of salt marshes and road ditches, up to 1300m, in much of western North America from British Columbia to California.
 Portland Plant List - yes.

-Gardening with Slough Sedge: Sough Sedge is ideal for soggy areas and rain gardens where, with enough water, it can thrive in most any light condition.
-It stays green all summer long and is drought tolerant - in fact, drought conditions can help keep this aggressive plant in check in smaller urban gardens.
-Its spreading nature can give it a bit of a bad rap, but it redeems itself ten-fold by its extraordinary ecological function.
+Gardening with Slough Sedge: Slough sedge is ideal for soggy areas and rain gardens where, with adequate moisture, it can thrive in most any light condition, soil type or drainage.
+It stays green all summer long and, despite being a wet-loving plant, is surprisingly drought-tolerant.
+In fact, drought conditions can help keep this aggressive plant in check in smaller urban gardens.
+While it tends to outcompete and overtake smaller herbaceous plants in its path, it is generally self-regulated to areas with sufficient moisture.
+And though its vigorous nature can give it a bit of a bad rap, it redeems itself ten-fold by its extraordinary ecological function.
 Slough sedge stabilizes banks, controls erosion, maintains healthy hydrologic function in waterways, and provides sediment retention and nutrient uptake.
 In this way, it maintains and improves water quality and creates nutrient-rich habitat for aquatic organisms, fish, waterfowl, and predators such as otters, bald eagles, herons, and raccoons to feed (EMSWCD).